 Just a short story, to confirm that being lectin-free matters, when I traveled long distance last winter and changed many planes and airports and stayed compliant all the time, it was the first time in my life traveling without having a headache.
 I understood then that the headaches I would get when traveling was not from being for a long time in a plane, but from eating the food served on the plane.
 That being said, staying hydrated is as important as eating the right food (or not eating the wrong ones).

 Since the last time I updated this article, Quest bars compliance with the Plant Paradox program has become quite confusing, because they changed some of the ingredients.
 Plus, they are no longer the healthiest option on the market.

 I still don’t recommend having a protein bar every day, but for travel and emergency situations, they will be my number one choice from now.
 (This is not a sponsored post, although they did send me a sampler pack, and great they did because I would have missed on something really good).
-They truly taste and look like something I would make at home, plus I have a soft spot for supporting Texas’s small businesses.
-Unfortunately, you can’t find them in stores, but you can order them on Amazon and directly from Marigold website.
+They truly taste and look like something I would make at home.
+Plus I have a soft spot for supporting Texas’s small businesses.

 Below are most of the items I traveled with that helped me stay compliant and happy all along, and not feeling deprived: